You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Settings

 Press the back arrow and navigate to the Settings page.
-Here you will be able to change settings of the app and of the DigiCue BLUE.
+Here you will be able to change settings of the app and of the DigiBall.
 Press the Information icon to show more information about the setting.

 Change Ball Settings